Alireza-Zojaji/Certificate/README.md

 # Certificate

-This project is used for getting certificates from Ethereum smart contracts and an interface for data entry and getting certificates.
+This project is used for getting educational or training certificates from Ethereum smart contracts with a web-based interface for data entry and getting certificates.

 ## Getting Started